minetest/minetest/doc/lua_api.md

     object = <an ObjectRef>,
     -- Attach the sound to an object.
     -- Can't be used together with `pos`.

+    -- For backwards compatibility, sounds continue playing -- at the last location of the object if an object is removed -- (for example if an entity dies).

+    -- It is not recommended to rely on this.
+    -- For death sounds, prefer playing a positional sound at the objects last location.

+    -- Sounds stop playing on clients if objects leave the active object range;
+    -- they should start playing again if objects come back into range -- (but due to a known bug, they don't yet).

     to_player = name,
     -- Only play for this player.